 Freesat 4K TV Recorder Performance – Video and sound quality vary massively according to the source

 - Quality varies according to source

 Broadcast TV channels are as good as the source material, and it’s best to stick with HD channels where you can.
 The best HD channels, such as BBC, produce sharp and detailed images with no artefacts.

 With SD channels, you’re more limited, although the Freesat 4K TV Recorder does a decent job of reducing artefacts.
 Even so, SD can look a bit soft around the edges.
 Neatly, Freesat will prompt you if a channel is available in HD, allowing you to quickly jump to the better-quality version.

 Ultra HD content is only available via YouTube or Netflix.
 Firing up Netflix, I immediately noticed that 4K content only gives the option of HDR10, not Dolby Vision.
 That’s a shame since Dolby Vision is a superior standard – and one my TV supports.
-Still, at least there’s HDR support, which is more than can be said for rival Sky Q, which has yet to announce when support is coming.
+Still, at least there’s HDR support.

 Even with standard HDR, 4K Netflix looks great from the Freesat 4K TV Recorder.
 Beyond highly detailed images, the colour space and impact of HDR makes the content shine.
 Watching the first episode of The Witcher, you get the full sunlit beauty of Stregobor’s home, while the final fight scene is played out to show all the dark, grimy and brutal action.
 Yet, the player seemed a touch buggy with the odd screen flicker.
 Watching the same scenes on my LG TV with Dolby Vision, the action was smoother and the picture a touch more detailed.